Learning about speaking strategies

 Spain and its culture: sustaining a longer conversation in English when talking with a Spanish person

-Hello, everyone.
+Hello, everyone!
+I am Anna and I’m an English teacher.
 Once my student from China said to me she didn’t know how to talk to a Spanish person for longer than 3 minutes at a party (in London) and she felt quite embarrassed about it, so she asked me to teach her a couple of tricks.
 This was part of the lesson I taught her on Skype.
 Obviously, there was a lot of interaction and Dandan asked me some questions about the content of the lesson.
 In short, Dandan wasn’t confident talking to the Spanish girl because she didn’t know much about Spain.

 I would recommend you read about different countries every day so you will have more general knowledge and then you will feel secure and more motivated to share ideas.
 Secondly, it can be lack of knowledge of useful phrases that can be found in a conversation.
 In this lesson that I made specially for Dandan, you will have to do some research on the subject.
 I’ve provided some instructions for you to follow but if you have any questions or comments, do leave them at the end of the lesson.
 So, let’s start.